Hackerman342/Hackerman342.github.io/experience.md

 **Software Intern – Innovation to Flight (i2F)** <br>
 *Jun 2020 – Aug 2020* <br>

- * Developed software for a prototype Lunar navigation/communication system using a constellation of CubeSats
+ * Led the design, development, sensor integration, and testing of an autonomous model lunar terraforming rover
- * Led the design, development, and integration of a model lunar rover with autonomous terraforming capabilities
+ * Prototyped software for a Lunar navigation/communication system using a constellation of CubeSats
  * Visually detected lunar features, contours, and craters to be used for estimating CubeSat position

 [Publication: Flight Demonstrations of Lunar CubeSat Navigation and Communication Technologies](/publications/)